jeonilshin/cloud-project-3/README.md

-# cloud-project-3
+# What is ECS?
-AWS ECS - Elastic Container Service
+ECS - Elastic Container Service